 The historic City of Powell isn’t just a destination – it’s a fascinating journey, one that not only provides a glimpse back in time, but also inspires you to dream about the future.
 We can easily look ahead and see ourselves enjoying all the City has to offer in the years to come.

-Settlers from Middlebury, Connecticut first arrived here in 1801.
-They immediately fell in love with the area and named it Middlebury.
-However, in 1857, Judge Thomas Powell established the Village’s first post office and the townspeople decided to rename the village in his honor.
+There was a settlement in Powell by 1813, and it was called Middlebury, named after the home of many of the first settlers who came from Connecticut.
+However, in 1857, Judge Thomas Powell from Delaware, Ohio established the Village’s first post office and the townspeople decided to rename the village in his honor.
 In 1947, the Village of Powell was recognized as a municipality and nearly 400 residents called it home.

 Our population remained stable until the early 1980s, when the Greater Columbus metropolitan area began exploring residential development in our village.
 A trend emerged, as the appeal of living in a semi-rural setting amidst the scenic countryside drew new residents to our quaint town.